cindyztran/on-tap-frontend/README.md

 # On Tap

-A MERN Stack App to allow users to create and rate beers.
+A MERN Stack full CRUD App to allow users to post and rate beers.

 The app was created based on a vision of a social media app for to users to share their local beer experiences and ratings.